BoBch27/firevault_go/README.md

 ```go
 newOptions := options.RequireExists()
 ```
 - `Transaction` - Returns a new `Options` instance that allows to add a transaction instance, ensuring the operation is executed as part of a transaction.
-Does not apply to the `Validate` method.
  	- *Expects*:
  		- tx: A `Transaction` instance to ensure operation is run within a transaction.
  	- *Returns*: